Doctrines of Indian Constitution

 • This doctrine evolved at the time of “R. v.
 Waterfield’s case (1963)” by a decision of the English Court of Appeal.

-• Article 4 of the Indian Constitution states the power to make consequential changes in the law on matters supplemental and incidental to the law providing for altering the names of states under Article 2 and 3.
+• Article 4 of the Indian Constitution states the power to make consequential changes in the law on matters supplemental and incidental to the law providing for altering the names of states under Articles 2 and 3.

 • Also, Article 169 of the Indian Constitution talks about the power given to the Parliament on abolition or creation of Legislative Councils in States “as may be necessary to give effect to the provisions of the law and may also contain such supplemental, incidental and consequential provisions as Parliament may deem necessary.”